 Whatever camera you use, be sure you get one that offers high resolution and a sufficient refresh rate, since you’ll want to be able to show detail and don’t want it to lag.
 Also, beware of auto-focusing that can’t be locked.
 Otherwise the camera will keep trying to focus on your moving hands.

 You may be able to get by using a wire shelf like the one shown.
 Make sure the shelf is tall enough for you to get your hands under it comfortably.
 Place your camera/phone on the shelf, facing down.
 This is a good option for your students to use when they are trying to show their hands.

-For the camera on my face, I had been using use the built-in camera on my iMac.
+For the camera on my face, I started by using use the built-in camera on my iMac.
 It allows me to face the camera straight-on and still reach the keyboard.
 I end up moving the wireless keyboard to the side when I’m demonstrating.

 Depending on the quality of your cameras on your computer/tablet/phone, you may find it necessary to get a dedicated webcam.
 In late July 2020, I upgraded to a Logitech C920 Pro HD Webcam in place of my computer camera.
 It does much better in low light and includes a built-in microphone.
 It gives a super-sharp picture.

 Good lighting is an ongoing challenge.
 I use this budget-friendly UBeesize 10″ LED ring light with tripod.

 If you share your space with noisy others, a comfortable headphone/mic combination is important.
 They can be more comfortable than earbuds if you are going to be spending a lot of time online.
 The ones I use are from Logitech and I’ve had them forever.

 Throughout the various sessions of this class that I have taught, we have discovered that wireless (Bluetooth) mics and headphones are not as reliable.
 Several people have had trouble with staying connected via Bluetooth.
 I’m now recommending that you use a wired headset if possible.